1. What is the average salary of a Research Fellow?

 5. What are the responsibilities of Research Fellow?

-Research Fellow develops the strategy and vision to position a project from inception through completion; creates teams and collaborations that understand the project's direction.
+Develops the strategy and vision to position a project from inception through completion; creates teams and collaborations that understand the project's direction.
 Communicates direction through words or actions to inspire team members to reach goals.
-Being a Research Fellow also responsible for planning and budgeting.
+Also responsible for planning and budgeting.
 Requires a PhD in their field of specialty.
-Additionally, Research Fellow typically reports to a top management.
-The Research Fellow manages a departmental sub-function within a broader departmental function.
+Typically reports to a top management.
+Manages a departmental sub-function within a broader departmental function.
 Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
-To be a Research Fellow typically requires 5+ years of managerial experience.
+Typically requires 5+ years of managerial experience.
 Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.

 6. What are the skills of Research Fellow